UVADS/ds5110/agendas/ds5110_agenda_04.md

   - there are two APIs in the MLlib package.
 Newer one supports DataFrames, and older one supports RDDs.

-- Programming Assignment M4 Classification
+- Lab on Supervised Learning

 ---